comprobo25/comprobo25.github.io/in-class/day06.md

 A visualization should come up.
 The visualization shows the position of all the particles, the particle weights, and the true position.
 Additionally, a histogram is generated that shows the belief about where the robot is.

 You can move your robot around using the following ROS node.
-To use this node make sure the window that pops up has focus, and use the arrow keys to move around left to right.
+To use this node make sure the window that pops up has focus, and use the ``a`` key and the ``d`` keys to move around left to right, respectively (sorry, I used to use the arrow keys, but I was finding that it didn't work reliably,)

 ```bash
 $ ros2 run simple_filter simple_controller.py